epi-project/brane-documentation/specification/src/appendix/languages/bscript/features.md

 ## Expressions
 This section lists the particular operators and other constructs that can be used in BraneScript expressions.

-Note that expressions are typically defined recursively, meaning that arbitrarily complex expressions can be built by nesting them (e.g., `42 + 42 - 42` nests either of the operators as expression of the other).
+Note that expressions are typically defined recursively, meaning that arbitrarily complex expressions can be built by nesting them (e.g., `42 + 42 - 42` nests the addition as a child of the subtraction).

 ### Literals
 ```bscript